-The Notes are offered for sale upon the terms of the Notice of Sale and subject to the approval of legality by the law firm of McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the County.
-Certain legal matters will be passed upon for the County by Christopher A. Orlando, Esquire, County Counsel.
-Acacia Financial Group, Inc., Mount Laurel, New Jersey has acted as financial advisor to the County in connection with the issuance of the Notes.
-The Notes, in definitive form, will be available for delivery on or about October 22, 2019.
+The Bonds are offered when, as and if issued and delivered to the Underwriter (as defined herein), subject to prior sale, to withdrawal or modification of the offer without notice and to the approval of legality by the law firm of McCarter & English, LLP, Newark, New Jersey, Bond Counsel to the County, and certain other conditions described herein.
+Certain legal matters will be passed upon for the County by Christopher A. Orlando, Esq., County Counsel, and for the Underwriter by its Counsel, McManimon, Scotland & Baumann, LLC, Roseland, New Jersey.
+Acacia Financial Group, Inc., Mount Laurel, New Jersey, has acted as municipal advisor to the County in connection with the issuance of the Bonds.
+It is expected that the Bonds will be available for delivery to DTC in Jersey City, New Jersey, on or about February , 2020.